 Are all pressure-regulated stoves created equal?

 Pressure regulators are intricate pieces of technology and they’re not all engineered equally.
-At MSR, a substantial amount of the R&D that went into our WindBurner stove system and new PocketRocket Deluxe was dedicated to its regulator alone.
+At MSR, a substantial amount of the R&D that went into our WindBurner and Reactor stove system, and PocketRocket Deluxe stove was dedicated to its regulator.
 The precision tolerances that are built into a quality regulator are critical and take a great deal of engineering time to achieve.
 That’s why only a few companies offer stoves with regulators in the first place, and why they vary in performance.

 As depicted in the chart above, a stove with a well-designed regulator delivers its optimum BTUs relatively consistently, until its canister ultimately drops below its regulated level.